| http://www.archaeologytoday.net/web%20articles/081401-Racing%20the%20Looters%20of%20Cambodia.htm The recent

 frenzy nearly destroyed the site.
 Cambodian archaeologists

 and officials are racing to save what remains.
+The site,

 which dates to the time before the fabled temples of the Angkor